Skip to main content

 4. Provide a Callback URL

-5. Under Selected OAuth Scopes, add the following:
+5. Under OAuth Scopes, add the following:

 • Full access (full)